 Continue to review the legislative provisions regarding the registration scheme for FSI contractors.

-Continue to explore the feasibility of introducing third party certification on fire safety for buildings and licensed premises.
+Continue to prepare legislative amendments for introduction of third party certification on fire safety for buildings and licensed premises.

-Continue to step up inspection of pre-1973 composite/domestic buildings for enhancement of fire safety.
+Continue to step up inspection of pre-1987 composite/domestic buildings for enhancement of fire safety.

 Continue to implement the Rapid Response Vehicle Scheme to enhance the delivery of paramedic ambulance service.

 Continue to provide community education programme on the provision of cardio-pulmonary resuscitation training for the general public.

 Continue to strengthen publicity activities to educate the public on the proper use of emergency ambulance service.